cameraui/docs/cameras/zones-and-masks.md

 - The same type outside that zone stays quiet.
 - A type that no alert zone lists stays quiet everywhere on the camera.

-Draw one alert zone over the driveway with person and vehicle on it, and someone on the road still lands on the timeline and in the recording, while only the driveway rings your phone.
-Watch the third point: animal is then on no zone, so animals stop alerting on that camera.
+With one alert zone over the driveway listing person and vehicle, someone on the road still lands on the timeline and in the recording, but only the driveway alerts.
+Animal is then on no zone, so animals stop alerting on that camera.
 Give a type a zone covering the whole image if it should keep alerting everywhere.

 An alert zone with no types selected alerts on every type from inside it.